 - Review your coverage annually to make sure you are getting the most appropriate insurance at the right price

-So if you are feeling bewildered or overwhelmed, rest assured that our friendly, knowledgeable agents can walk you through this process from A to Z. We can teach you the basics so that you understand your Original Medicare coverage.
+If you are feeling bewildered about Medicare, there is no need to go through this on your own.
+Our friendly, knowledgeable, no-hassle agents can walk you through this process step by step.
+We start by teaching you the basics so that you understand your Original Medicare coverage.
 That’s the key to deciding which kind of supplemental coverage works best for you when you are new to Medicare.

 Once your policy in place, you will also have the peace of mind that comes from knowing that we are just a phone call away when you need help with how your policy works.
-To get help from Boomer Benefits now, click here:
+To get help from Boomer Benefits now, call (855) 732-9055 or click here:

 To continue learning Medicare, go next to: Medicare Eligibility.